erdysson/semantic-versioning-setup/README.md

     ]
 }
 ```

-#### Note on custom types
+#### Note!

-> Be aware that custom types with functionality of path, minor and major release types, will not play nice with your changelog generator.
+Be aware that custom types with functionality of path, minor and major release types, will not play nice with your changelog generator.
 So, I recommend you to stick with the types defined in types enum below.
+Also, if you decide to extend release types, make sure that they are reflected to [commitlint.config.js](./commitlint.config.js) as well

 ### commitlint.config.js

+This file is consumed by commitlint.

 ```javascript
 module.exports = {